cponcej/awesome-tech/Reference-list-2015.md

-# Reference list, December 2015
+# IT Reference list, December 2015

 **Table of Contents**
 <!-- MarkdownTOC -->